Updated: Jan 20

-What if you want your tax return completed faster?
-Alternately, you have the option of paying an additional charge to have your taxes done faster.
-We can expedite your taxes for just $159.99 and have your return filed within just five to seven business days as long as your tax organizer is completed and on file.
+If you need your tax return done very quickly for any reason such as a mortgage, a business loan, an IRS matter, or applying for college financial aid we have payment options available to discuss accommodating that request.
+We can expedite your taxes for just $199.99 and have your return filed within just five to seven business days as long as your tax organizer is completed and on file.

 No matter when you file your taxes you should know that: